Taipei for Digital Nomads

 When local people go out to bars, they typically only have one or two drinks.
 And while there are bars you can go to if you want to get drunk, unlike in many other places in the world, if you do it here you'll be the outlier.

 It's also not a place where you really see people sitting in coffee shops on their laptops all day either.
-Being an island, Covid didn't affect Taiwan to the extent it did other places, so remote working isn't really a thing among local people, and it doesn't attract many digital nomads (and long may that continue).
-So if you're a person who's attracted to the usual digital nomad hubs (Medellin, Mexico City, Chiang Mai, Bali, Lisbon etc.) that offer a faux local culture that caters to foreigners, then Taipei isn't going to be for you.
+Being an island, Covid didn't affect Taiwan to the extent it did other places, so remote working isn't really a thing among local people and Taiwan doesn't attract many digital nomads.
+So if you're a person that's attracted to the usual digital nomad hubs that offer a faux local culture that caters to foreigners, then Taipei isn't for you.

 The people that Taipei is suitable for are those that are active.
-Almost all activities I did here were hiking or running or cycling or snorkelling etc. It's surrounded by mountains, so there is no end of hikes you can go on and places to explore.
+Almost all activities I do here are hiking or running or cycling or snorkelling etc. It's surrounded by mountains, so there is no end of hikes you can go on and places to explore.

-Within the city itself, it's a place very comfortable with foreigners, but not to the extent the culture has really changed to cater to them.
-It's not a place you can get completely off the beaten path - if you want that then look elsewhere in Taiwan.
-Similarly, if you want to go to a tourist-aimed city where everything is easy and translated to English, then it's not for you either.
+Within the city itself, it's a place very comfortable with foreigners, but not to the extent it's changed to cater to them.
+It's not a place where you're completely off the beaten path - if you want that then look elsewhere in Taiwan.
+On the other hand, if you want to go to a tourist-aimed city where everything is easy and translated to English, then it's not for you either.
 It sits in the middle.
-Comfortable and welcoming to foreigners, but not really catering to them.
+Comfortable and welcoming to foreigners, but not catering to them.

 Archery at Yun Hsien Resort in WulaiRowing in Yun Hsien Lake in WulaiBitoujiao TrailTingtao Cafe catHeping Island Geopark pagodaTree in AlishanQingtiangang GrasslandQingtiangang Grassland water buffaloMaao BayZhongzhuang Reservoir